sleventyeleven/linuxprivchecker/README.md

 search for common privilege escalation vectors such as world writable files, misconfigurations, clear-text passwords and applicable exploits.

+Linuxprivchecker is designed to identify potential areas to investigate further, not provide direct action or exploitation.
+This is to help users further learn how these privilege escalations work and keep it in line with the rules, for self directed exploitation, laid out for the OSCP, HTB, and other CTFs/exams.

+We will try our best to addtional information and reference where possible.
+As the current Maintainer, I also plan to accompany new feature adds, with a post on my blog (hackersvanguard.com) to further explain each potential area for privilege escalation and what criteria may be required.

 ## Command Options and arguments

 If the system your testing has Python 2.6 or high and/or argparser installed, you can utilize the following options.